 As a result, cybersecurity professionals will be in great demand far beyond 2021.

 Particular emphasis is being paid to areas such as cloud data protection and application monitoring, which are among the top cybersecurity sub-niches.
+With new security models like zero trust security, this is a great market to invest in.

 Even though it’s closely related to internet safety, Blockchain is deserving of its own spot on our list.
 That would be, of course, due to the current cryptocurrency surge.